Writing: Machine Learning|

 Generating Shakespeare has become the “Hello World” of language models.1 Recently, I’ve been messing with alternative language models and came across unbounded n-gram models.
 These models are purely statistical and don’t require optimizing weights or …

-Text Diffusion Models are Faster at Writing Code
+Diffusion LLMs are Faster at Writing Code

 In this post, I run small experiments showing that diffusion language models generate code (and other structured text) at a faster rate.
 Increased stucture tends to correlate with reduced entropy, which leads to higher confident token predictions, which …